Unity against Trump won’t mask Democratic rifts

 From the most liberal quarters to the centrists, Democrats circled the political wagons and trained their outrage on Trump for his bullying of a quartet of ethnic minority congresswomen whom he said should “go back” to other countries if they hate America.

-House Speaker Nancy Pelosi rushed to the defense of her more liberal colleagues, pushing a resolution through the divided chamber that rejected Trump’s "racist comments that have legitimized fear and hatred of new Americans and people of colour."
+House Speaker Nancy Pelosi rushed to the defense of her more liberal colleagues, pushing a resolution through the divided chamber that rejected Trump´s “racist comments that have legitimized fear and hatred of new Americans and people of color.”

 But the party has splintered on several fronts, notably economic policies including health care and the trillion-dollar Green New Deal, and issues like immigration and how to care for detainees at the border.